 Visit the ancient Kichu Temple, one of the oldest temple build in 7th century by Emperor Songtsen Gampo of Tibet in his mission to built 108 temples in a day through his miraculous power over the Himalayan ranges in order to suppress a giant ogress and to spread the Buddha Dharma.

-End of your travel to Bhutan.
-Our team will drive you to the Airport and bid farewell.
+Our team will drop you to the airport and bid you farewell.

 5.0 / 4 Reviews